pablodecm/phd_thesis/src/103_chapter_3.md

  p(\boldsymbol{x}_i | \boldsymbol{\theta})
 $$ {#eq:likelihood_definition}
-in order to make quantitative statements about the parameters of interest, because it expresses the extend to which a set of values for the model parameters are consistent with the observed data .
+in order to make quantitative statements about the parameters of interest, because it expresses the extent to which a set of values for the model parameters are consistent with the observed data .
-Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only be provided by a probabilistic computer program when the system under study becomes is sufficiently complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.
+Problems where the likelihood cannot be expressed directly are common in many scientific disciplines, because a link between observations and the underlying parameters can often only be provided by a probabilistic computer program when the system under study is sufficiently complex, e.g. can only be described by a hierarchy or a sequence of stochastic processes.